jdaleo23/ha-power-watchdog/README.md

 * **Feature Requests:** Have an idea for a new sensor or feature?
 Let's talk about it in the Discussions tab!

 ## 📊 Dashboard Setup
-Here is a sample layout for your 30A connection showing the 80% safety limits:
+Here is a sample layout for your 30A connection showing the 80% safety limits and available sensors:

 <img src="https://raw.githubusercontent.com/jdaleo23/ha-power-watchdog/main/images/safety_gauges.png" width="300">
 <img src="https://raw.githubusercontent.com/jdaleo23/ha-power-watchdog/main/images/sensors.png" width="300">